 It is the Web that introduced these students to the University, but above all it is on the UNINETTUNO portal that they were able to find digitized videolessons of their professors who can no longer teach in many universities in the countries from which the refugees come, such as the Syrian Universities, especially in Aleppo, completely destroyed by the war.
-The vision with which the University for Refugees was designed and realized is not based on a colonization model; thanks to the continuing work of international cooperation and to the active involvement of the Universities of the other countries of the World, carried on by UNINETTUNO, today refugees and migrants find the digitized lessons about engineering in Arabic, English and French delivered by the professors of their own Universities, such as, for example, professors of the Universities of Damascus, but above all of Aleppo, completely destroyed by the war: Fadel Sukkar (professor of Computer Science at the University of Aleppo), Mohamed Kheir Ahmed (professor of Databases at the University of Aleppo), Ousamah Douedari (professor of Electro-techniques at the University of Aleppo), Muhammad Gh.
-Aljalali (professor of Economics for Engineering at the University of Damscus), Fawwaz Mufdi (professor of Electronic Measurements at the University of Damascus).
+The vision with which the University for Refugees was designed and realized is not based on a colonization model; thanks to the continuing work of international cooperation and to the active involvement of the Universities of the other countries of the World, carried on by UNINETTUNO, today refugees and migrants find the digitized lessons about engineering in Arabic, English and French delivered by the professors of their own Universities, such as, for example, professors of the Universities of Damascus, but above all of Aleppo, completely destroyed by the war: Fadel Sukkar (professor of Computer Science at the University of Aleppo), Mohamed Kheir Ahmed (professor of Mathematical Methods for Engineering at the University of Aleppo), Muhammad Gh.
+Aljalali (professor of Economics for Engineering at the University of Damascus), Fawwaz Mufdi (professor of Electronic Measurements at the University of Damascus).